fluxcd/website/content/en/flux/cheatsheets/oci-artifacts.md

 ### Authoring artifacts

-On the client-side, the Flux CLI offers commands for packaging Kubernetes configs into OCI artifacts and pushing these artifact to container registries.
+On the client-side, the Flux CLI offers commands for packaging Kubernetes configs into OCI artifacts and pushing these artifacts to container registries.

 The Flux CLI commands for managing OCI artifacts are:
 - `flux push artifact`